Ultra-crispy roast potatoes with soft, creamy insides, compliment a turkey dinner perfectly.

 In addition, the steam from the meat cooks the potatoes, so it is impossible to create the dry heat required for lovely roasties.
 The solution is two ovens, but if like me you only have one, just cook the meat first and then let it sit while the potatoes do their thing.

 The next big decision is choosing your potatoes.
-I like russet potatoes, since they cook up a little “flourier” on the inside, and crisp up nicely on the outside.
-If you prefer a softer roastie then pick a Yukon Gold variety.
+I like russet potatoes, since they cook up a little "flourier" on the inside, and crisp up nicely on the outside.
+If you prefer a softer roastie then pick Yukon Gold potatoes.

 You can roast potatoes of any size, but I like a medium potato.
 For faster cooking you can halve them, quarter them, or cut them into bite-size pieces.
 I prefer a substantial potato on my plate.